 1. Use Pruning Sheers

 When you’re ready to create a beautiful arrangement with cut hydrangeas, start by grabbing pruning sheers to cut the stems.
-Pruning sheers (or sharp scissors) ensures a clean cut, which helps the stem absorb water more efficiently.
+Sharp pruners ensure a clean cut, which helps the stem absorb water more efficiently.

 Make sure you cut the stems at an angle, allowing for better water uptake and preventing the stem from resting flat on the bottom of the vase.